Gerald Lampert Award Short-list

 A poetic travelogue through Britain, India and East Africa, towards the quiet is a personal journey through cultural identity, influence and history.
 It is an exploration of both longing and belonging as it retraces the migrations of three generations.
 These poems create a space for themselves by drawing on many traditions, both eastern and western.
 Stylistically concise, yet accessible, towards the quiet uses the precision of language to intimately redescribe and redefine a diasporatic postcolonial world.
 Whether set in Canada or Britain, India or East Africa, each poem explores the perspective of the intimate outsider. towards the quiet offers a personal look at the effects of empire, and a new poetics for a multicultural society.

-towards the quiet is damian lopes’s first full-length collection of poetry, and was nominated for the League of Canadian Poets’ Gerald Lampert Award for best first poetry book.
+towards the quiet is damian lopes’s first full-length collection of poetry, and was short-listed for the League of Canadian Poets’ Gerald Lampert Award for best first poetry book.

 120 pages, paper, ISBN 1-55022-345-3

 first edition of 500 copies

 ECW Press, Toronto, 1997

 towards the quiet is a curious, brilliant volume.
 Much of its power comes from its creation of ramps from which our imaginations must take leaps.
 The poet denies catharsis.
 He belongs to a generation for whom multimedia is like a pen.
 His poem ‘curryculum,’ set in Goa, explores the way he was (mis)taught colonial history of Goa: ‘but vasco searching for spice / brought us to canada’s lakes rivers & seas.’
 But that is not enough: he lists the website of his poetry-multimedia work-in-progress, Project X 1497-1999, which reexplores Vasco da Gama’s first voyage around Africa to India, denying closure by all means to not deny parts of oneself and one’s role in (re-)creating history.